florinflorinflorin/florinflorinflorin/README.md

 - 👋 Hi, I’m @florinflorinflorin
-- 🌱 I’m currently learning modeling in R
+- 🌱 I’m currently beginning to model in SLiM and analyzing data in R
 - 😄 Pronouns: he/him

 <!---